 The teacher education programs of the university are approved by the Wisconsin Department of Public Instruction (WDPI) and accredited by the Higher Learning Commission of the North Central Association.
 A student who satisfactorily completes one of the programs can be endorsed for licensure in Wisconsin at the level for which she or he has prepared.
-Students planning to teach in states other than Wisconsin should contact the department of education of the state involved, requesting a copy of that state's certification requirements.
+Students planning to teach in states other than Wisconsin should review the Wisconsin Depratment of Public Instruction's License Portability information (https://dpi.wi.gov/licensing/general/license-portability).

-Programs are offered in the following categories: early childhood (focuses on birth through age 8 - teaching PreK- 3rd grades), early childhood/middle childhood (prepares students to teach pupils from birth to age 11 - approximately prekindergarten, kindergarten and grades 1-6); middle childhood/early adolescence (leads to general certification for ages 6 to 12 or 13 - approximately grades 1-8); early adolescence/adolescence, including biology, broad field science, chemistry, English, broad field language arts, history, broad field social studies, mathematics; and early childhood /adolescence, including art, and Spanish.
+Programs are offered in the following categories: early childhood (focuses on birth through age 8 - teaching PreK- 3rd grades), early childhood/middle childhood (prepares students to teach pupils from birth to age 11 - approximately pre-kindergarten, kindergarten and grades 1-6); middle childhood/early adolescence (leads to general certification for ages 6 to 12 or 13 - approximately grades 1-8); early adolescence/adolescence, including biology, broad field science, chemistry, English, broad field language arts, history, broad field social studies, mathematics; and early childhood /adolescence, including art, and Spanish.
 Certifications in adaptive and bilingual education are also available through the Education Department.
-A concentration in Educational Studies is offered which provides a background in educational topics but does not prepare students for a teaching license.
+A concentration in Educational Studies is offered, which provides a background in educational topics but does not prepare students for a teaching license.